 “They wouldn’t let us record the stuff we were playing every night on the bandstand, stuff we knew sounded great […] we’d start out with the full band, then I’d play maybe two or three choruses, and Benny would play maybe fifteen or twenty, with Pollack on the drums, and those guys would get to swingin’ like mad.
 Also Pollack had a thing where he used the fly swatters [brushes] on the bass drum, and he and Benny would just go at it, playing chorus after chorus, just inspiring each other.” – Jimmy McPartland.

 When Ben made the move from drummer to frontman late in 1928, he hired the young New Orleans drummer Ray Bauduc to replace him behind the tubs.
 Thus, when the orchestra was selected by Warner in 1929 to be immortalised on one of their groundbreaking Vitaphone sound films, it’s Bauduc we see and hear playing drums (not that he gets much of a look-in!) whilst Pollack tries his very hardest to be a charming compere and crooner.
-There’s not much drumming or much jazz in it but if, having read this far, you’d like to see what Ben Pollack was like as a performer, here you go:
+There’s not much hip drumming or much jazz in it but if, having read this far, you’d like to see what the great Ben Pollack looked and sounded like, here you go.

-By this time, according to Pollack, Goodman was “getting in everyone’s hair” with his grandstanding solos and onstage misbehaviour, though watching his electrifying two-bar solo in the Vitaphone film above [4:00] you can sense – and sympathise with – Goodman’s frustrations.
-The decade would end with Goodman and Jimmy McPartland leaving the band in acrimonious circumstances, though Pollack would continue his band and in the early ‘thirties would be responsible for developing another golden generation of young players, many of whom would go on to become key figures in the Swing Era.
-Pollack’s finest and most compelling work may have gone unrecorded, but even the testimonies of musicians with whom he later fell out support his status as an important figure in the development of jazz, and if we’re being generous we can perhaps allow him his self-awarded title, ‘The Father Of Swing’.
+By this time Pollack felt that the precocious Goodman was “getting in everyone’s hair” with his grandstanding solos and onstage misbehaviour, though watching his electrifying two-bar solo in the Vitaphone film above [4:00] you can sense – and sympathise with – Goodman’s own frustrations.
+The decade would end with Goodman and Jimmy McPartland leaving the band in acrimonious circumstances, though Pollack would continue his band into the Swing Era and beyond.
+His finest and most compelling work may have gone unrecorded, but since even the testimonies of musicians with whom he later fell out support his status as an important figure in the development of jazz, if we’re being generous we can perhaps allow him his self-awarded title, ‘The Father Of Swing’.
 Pollack band saxophonist Gil Rodin later reminisced: “He’d ride this cymbal attached to the bass drum, and Benny Goodman would blow fantastic clarinet for about 20 minutes – just the two of them, the rest of us looking on speechless, and Ben almost bursting with excitement.
 That’s the Ben Pollack I want to remember.”